🌟 Dream Bundle Special ✨

 Is there a baby carrier in your emergency 'go-bag'?

-babywearing babywearing consultant babywearing educator babywearing unfiltered Jun 29, 2024
+babywearing consultant babywearing education Jun 29, 2024

 Weather-related emergencies are on the rise around the world—at least according to the headlines.
 The City of New York sends a yearly mailer imploring citizens to prep for emergencies—having dry goods, battery-operated or hand-crank radios and fans, and extra gas for a car (summary of 2+ pages)—and emergencies are unpredictable at best.